 - 1. Hospital daily room and board charges for a semi-private room up to the amount shown in your Plan of Benefits.
 The Plan will not pay any additional charge for a private room. - 2.
 Miscellaneous Hospital charges are payable at the percentage listed in your Plan of Benefits at the contracted PPO rate on any day for which a room and board benefit is payable.
 Charges must be Medically Necessary Hospital services, treatments and supplies that include anesthetics and their administration and radiology and pathology studies.
-You must pay any amount not paid by the Plan, but you will pay at the discounted Network rate when you use a Network provider.
+You must pay any amount not paid by the Plan.

-5.2 - Hospital Emergency Room
+4.2 - Hospital Emergency Room